Tronikelis/tlang/README.md

 )
 ```

-We have closures, they are fucking awesome
+We have closures, they are awesome

 ```
 let createMultiply = fn(by) {